alecramsay/REmake/docs/lookarounds.md

 # Lookarounds

-To match a pattern before or after another pattern without consuming any input, use the 'predeced_by' and 'followed_by' predicates:
+To match a pattern before or after another pattern without consuming any input, use the `predeced_by` and `followed_by` predicates:

 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" class="railroad-diagram" width="572.5" height="139" viewBox="0 0 572.5 139">
   <g transform="translate(.5 .5)">